cyborgs3335/STEAMworks/docs/UpdateRobot.md

 Instructions found at: (http://www.pdocs.kauailabs.com/navx-mxp/installation/omnimount/)

 To configure OmniMount, follow these simple steps:
  * Install the navX-MXP onto your robot.
-ENSURE that one of the navX-MXP axes (as shown on the navX-MXP circuit board) is perpendicular to the earth’s surface.
+ENSURE that one of the navX-MXP axes (as shown on the navX-MXP circuit board) is perpendicular to the earthâ€™s surface.
 This axis will become the yaw (Z) axis.
-Note that this axis can either be pointing away from the earth’s surface, or  towards the earth’s surface.
+Note that this axis can either be pointing away from the earthâ€™s surface, or  towards the earthâ€™s surface.
- * Press the ‘CAL’ button on the navX-MXP Circuit board AND HOLD THE BUTTON DOWN FOR AT LEAST 5 SECONDS.
+ * Press the â€˜CALâ€™ button on the navX-MXP Circuit board AND HOLD THE BUTTON DOWN FOR AT LEAST 5 SECONDS.
- * Release the ‘CAL’ button, and verify that the orange ‘CAL’ light flashes for 1 second and then turns off.
+ * Release the â€˜CALâ€™ button, and verify that the orange â€˜CALâ€™ light flashes for 1 second and then turns off.
- * Press the ‘RESET’ button on the navX-MXP circuit board, causing it to restart.
+ * Press the â€˜RESETâ€™ button on the navX-MXP circuit board, causing it to restart.
  * The navX-MXP circuit board will now begin OmniMount auto-calibration.
-During this auto-calibration period, the orange ‘CAL’ LED will flash repeatedly.
+During this auto-calibration period, the orange â€˜CALâ€™ LED will flash repeatedly.
 This process takes approximately 15 seconds, and requires two things:
-  * 1. During auto-calibration, one of the navX-MXP axes MUST be perpendicular to the earth’s surface.
+  * 1. During auto-calibration, one of the navX-MXP axes MUST be perpendicular to the earthâ€™s surface.
   * 2. During auto-calibration, navX-MXP must be held still.
-  * If either of the above conditions is not true, the ‘CAL’ LED will be flashing quickly, indicating an error.
-To resolve this error, you must ensure that conditions 1 and 2 are met, at which point the ‘CAL’ LED will begin flashing slowly, indicating calibration is underway.
+  * If either of the above conditions is not true, the â€˜CALâ€™ LED will be flashing quickly, indicating an error.
+To resolve this error, you must ensure that conditions 1 and 2 are met, at which point the â€˜CALâ€™ LED will begin flashing slowly, indicating calibration is underway.
  * Once navX-MXP auto-calibration is complete, the Board Frame to Body Frame Transform will be stored persistently into navX-MXP flash memory and used until auto-calibration is run once again.